 I will tell you that as investors one of the things we like to do is go to the town of Oakville and watch the density development plans and we like to do that right across Ontario.
 So, we're going to hop on my computer right now because what we'd like to show you is just how the density is filling in with the help of some maps, right across the Golden Horseshoe here.
 As real estate investors, we find it's pretty interesting.
 Hopefully, you will as well.
 So, let's move over to my desktop so I can share that stuff with you.

-First site that we want to look at is one of these Ontario Government sites.
+The first site that we want to look at is one of these Ontario Government sites.
 They do a pretty good job of putting some information together for all of us.
 And what I think is surprising, or at least was surprising to us, was most people think of Toronto as about 2 million-2.5-3 million people.
-The Greater Golden Horseshoe, so this area, kind of like Durham all the way down to Niagara around Lake Ontario, that holds nine million people right now.
+The Greater Golden Horseshoe, so this area, kind of like Durham all the way down to Niagara around Lake Ontario, holds nine million people right now.
 So, nine million people live in this area of Canada.
-So that right there is an interesting stat for a real estate investor to know.
+So that right there is an interesting statistic for a real estate investor to know.
 And it attracts one in three new immigrants in this area.
 So, Canada will get right now about 300,000 to 330,000 immigrants into the country, or about 100,000 or 110,000 immigrants are coming into this area of the country right here, and they all need a place to live.
-So, the forecast is, by 2041, which isn’t that far (that sounds like a long time away but if you buy a property right now, before that mortgage is paid off, if it’s a typical kind of 25-year amortization, and it’s a new investment property, you’re going to have a real strong growth from 9,000,000 to 13,500,000.
-So that’s almost 50% growth rate there before that property is paid off and that’s kind of what we want to show you.)
+So, the forecast is, by 2041, which isn't that far (that sounds like a long time away but if you buy a property right now, before that mortgage is paid off, if it's a typical kind of 25-year amortization, and it's a new investment property, you're going to have a real strong growth from 9,000,000 to 13,500,000.
+So that's almost 50% growth rate there before that property is paid off and that's kind of what we want to show you.)

 Next, if I flip over to another website here, greenbelt.ca has these really cool maps.
-There’s is a 2005 greenbelt map, and there is now a 2017 greenbelt map.
-So, if we look at it, let’s open the 2005 one first.
-This is really interesting again from a real estate investor point of view.
-So, if we look at Toronto, the orange area here, is built up.
-So, this is kind of existing density that’s built up you can see the lake is here, the greenbelt, which is the largest greenbelt in the world, kind of surrounds the Greater Toronto Area.
-You can see in 2005 the density around Toronto, you can see Mississauga, you can see Milton is just a little bit built up here in 2005… There’s Oakville, Burlington’s already touching up against the greenbelt.
-In 2005, Hamilton is kind of filling out here, and then you can see why there’s no build in these areas here, until you get to Guelph, Cambridge, Kitchener, Waterloo, Brantford.
+There's is a 2005 greenbelt map, and there is now a 2017 greenbelt map.
+So, if we look at it, let's open the 2005 one first.
+This is really interesting again from a real estate investor's point of view.
+So, if we look at Toronto, the orange area here is built up.
+So, this is kind of existing density that's built up you can see the lake is here, the greenbelt, which is the largest greenbelt in the world, kind of surrounds the Greater Toronto Area.
+You can see in 2005 the density around Toronto, you can see Mississauga, you can see Milton is just a little bit built up here in 2005… There's Oakville, Burlington's already touching up against the greenbelt.
+In 2005, Hamilton is kind of filling out here, and then you can see why there's no build in these areas here until you get to Guelph, Cambridge, Kitchener, Waterloo, Brantford.
 So, interesting information for us.
-So, that’s 2005.
+So, that's 2005.

 So, if we flip over now to the 2017 map, it's a different map but it's showing the same information, you can see how much the density has now filled out in 2017.
 In 2017, all of Mississauga, and a huge part of the Brampton area kind of developed.
 You can see Oakville continuing to develop out here.
 You can see Milton, which was just slightly developed in 2005, how it's expanding and building out here.
 You can see how Hamilton, the development ended about here 2005.
 Now it's kind of getting closer to the green belt and filling out here.